CIS565-Fall-2014/Project3-Pathtracer/README.md

 * Focal length:14  Aperture radius: 0.2
 ![ResultImage](focallength_14_aperture_0.2_depth_10_iteration_1000_Cut.bmp)
+* Compare with CPU version:
+It is not reasonable to use the same method to create the depth of field effect in CPU version.
+I think it is still doable, but the required rendering time might be hundred times greater than the original rendering.
 * Further improvement:
 Add more lens effects such as Fisheye lens or Wide-angle lens might be an interesting next step.

 ##Motion blur effect:
 Motion blur effect is easy to implement.
 We could move the object every certain frames and do our general path tracer.
 Then we could get the motion blur effect for free.
 ![ResultImage](MotionBlur2_depth_5_iteration_1000_Cut.bmp)
+* Compare with CPU version:
+Similar to the analysis of depth of field effect, the motion blur effect is doable in CPU but not reasonable to implement.

 * Further improvement:
 I will try not only move the normal object but also move the light source to create a trace of light effect.